Staying safe, together

 As a Mammoth Pass holder, you will still enjoy free admission, but you also need to reserve a (free) ticket in advance.

 Sign in to the ticketing site with your Mammoth Pass login, and tickets prices will automatically show as zero.
+Please book a ticket for each person in your group.
 Please be sure to bring your Mammoth Pass and a piece of ID with you when you arrive for your designated time slot.

 If you don’t already have a Mammoth Pass login, you will need to first email RAM Admissions to request a login.